What's the difference between a Childminder and a Nanny?

 • Should have insurance;

-• Should have a CRB (now known as DBS) check before being left on their own with children;
+• Should have a DBS check before being left on their own with children;

 • May offer extra services such as light housework and babysitting duties as well as providing day care;

 • Should provide information about the types of activities children will do while with them;

 • Should be able to provide references to show they have worked with and have experience of caring for young children and babies;

 • Might go on holiday with the family to provide care for the children;

 • Will expect holiday pay and other benefits as part of their contract.

 Don’t have an account?
 Register free today

 Sign up in one minute, no payment details required.